tcdowney/downey-io-jekyll/blog/_posts/2021-01-30-folding-at-home-raspberry-pi-arm.md

 * **Results:** 27 work units (WUs) completed and 22,642 points (Credit) earned

 ## Summary
-So in concolusion a modern desktop CPU and a GPU could smoke these Pis... and that's ok.
+So, to wrap it all up, a modern desktop CPU and a GPU could smoke these Pis... and that's ok.
 I had fun waking up these long dormant little computers and that was worth it to me.
 If you've got an unused Pi sitting around consider putting it to use for a little bit as well.
 Maybe it will help cure something! 😊